-Both over-the-counter medicines and prescription-only medicines can be advertised to healthcare professionals (other than the categories for which advertising is prohibited entirely under the Advertising Law and the Standards for the Examination and Publication of Drug Advertisements).
-For prescription-only medicines that can only be advertised to healthcare professionals, the advertising should be marked "This advertisement is for medical and pharmaceutical professionals only." in a prominent position.
+Both over-the-counter medicines and prescription-only medicines can be advertised to healthcare professionals (other than the categories for which advertising is entirely prohibited under the Advertising Law and the Administrative Measures for Review of Drug Advertisements).
+For prescription-only medicines that can only be advertised to healthcare professionals, the advertising should be marked "This advertisement is for medical and pharmaceutical professionals only" in a prominent position.

 Otherwise, the requirements and prohibitions for advertising directed at healthcare professionals are similar to the requirements and prohibitions for advertising directed at the general public.
-The scope of information is subject to the same Advertising Law and Administrative Measures for Review of Drug Advertisements, that were discussed in 4.1 Main Restrictions on Advertising Pharmaceuticals to the General Public and 4.2 Information Contained in Pharmaceutical Advertising to the General Public.
+The scope of information is subject to the same

+Advertising Law and Administrative Measures for Review of Drug Advertisements that were discussed in 4.1 Main Restrictions on Advertising Pharmaceuticals to the General Public and 4.2 Information Contained in Pharmaceutical Advertising to the General Public.

-Some of the prohibitions for advertising directed at the general public may not be applicable to advertising directed at health-care professionals, such as the one stating that medicine advertisements should not have contents that induce unnecessary anxiety and fear among the public about their health status and the diseases they suffer from or that lead to the public misunderstanding that they will suffer from a certain disease or the disease will worsen if they do not use the products.
+Some of the prohibitions for advertising directed at the general public may not be applicable to advertising directed at healthcare professionals, such as the one stating that medicine advertisements should not induce unnecessary anxiety and fear among the public about their health status and the diseases they suffer from, or that lead the public to believe they will suffer from a certain disease or the disease will worsen if they do not use the products.